 - Tap the + icon

 - A new DRAFTS section will appear right above Camera Roll.

 - Tap on the photo you want to post or select Manage to see all of your saved drafts.

 - Select a post and share as usual.

 I like this option because it’s an easy way for me to have posts already drafted and ready instead of having to use a third-party app.

 So there you have it, 7 Useful Instagram hacks that can help you make the most of Instagram.
 Do you have any Instagram hacks you want to share?

-If you want to take your Instagram to the Next level, sign up to be the first to learn about my course Instagram Better: Tips for Authentic Community Building.
+If you want to take your Instagram to the Next level, sign up for my course, Instagram Better: A Plan for Building An Authentic Community.

 So there you have it, 7 Useful Instagram hacks that can help you make the most of Instagram.
 Do you have any Instagram hacks you want to share?
 Share them in the comments!